Great Scott Antiques

 Saltburn, and Algiers, and had six children.

 Patent Hilt Wilkinson Sword numbered 29858 for November 1889.
-Comes with a copy of the Wilkinson Sword ledger page, confirming sale to Hakes&Co for supply to C.M.
-Dixon.
+Comes with a copy of the Wilkinson Sword ledger page, confirming sale to Hawkes&Co for supply to C.M.
+Dickson.

-A very pleasing and clean sword throughout, with only minor staining and a very small areas of light pitting to the central spine section, and the VR etch to either side.
+A very pleasing and clean, untouched sword throughout, with only minor staining and small areas of light pitting to the central spine section, and the VR etch to either side.
+The sword could be improved, if desired.

 Housed in the original and correct field service brown leather scabbard.